 If you are part of a book club for The Peasant King, I have a lovely free gift for you.
 This gorgeous digital asset includes a short, exclusive video that Tessa narrates, giving readers insights into the history behind the novel, plus a longer historical and biblical note.
 Please be aware that the Note From the Author section might contain some spoilers!

-Biblical fiction is a novel whose main character is a real person in the Bible; the events of the book focus on actual events that took place in Scripture.
+Biblical fiction is a novel whose main character is a real person in the Bible, and some of the plot focuses on actual events that took place in Scripture.

-Historical fiction, on the other hand, features a fictional central character and a fictitious plotline which takes place in a biblical setting.Read the Full Article
+Historical fiction set in biblical times, on the other hand, features a fictional central character and a fictitious plot which takes place in a biblical setting.Read the Full Article

 I was born in the land of Cyrus, Darius, Nehemiah, and Esther.
 My family were nominal Muslims.
 My parents believed in being conscientious, law-abiding citizens.
 But they did not adhere to the basic pillars of Islam such as praying five times a day or fasting during Ramadan.
 My mother did not wear a veil or observe hijab.